WentworthJin/Unit_Budget_Planner/Unit_Budget/tests/Lida_README.md

 It will be redirect to the table.html.

-This functionality will be further improved to automatically store the data in the database and extract the database result and display in the tables.
+This functionality will be further improved to only accept spreadsheet files, automatically store the data in the database and extract the database result and display in the tables.

 </pre>